 The Golden Eagle is waiting for us at Mashhad Station to continue our rail journey into Iran.

-After breakfast we visit Mahan, where we tour the 19th century Royal building, Prince Garden and tomb.
-We later visit the sanctuary and tomb of the famous, Soufi, Shah Nematollah Vali, dating back to the Mongol Era.
+After breakfast we visit Mahan, where we tour the Prince's Garden and later visit the sanctuary and tomb of the famous, Soufi, Shah Nematollah Vali, dating back to the Mongol Era.

 We re-join the train at dusk in time for dinner as we depart for Yazd.